-There is no shortage of activities and sights to see in San Diego.
+There is no shortage of activities and must-see sights in San Diego.
 In fact, you’ll likely have trouble narrowing down all the great options!
 Few destinations offer so many choices for family fun!

 During our recent trip, our time was limited.
 We only had 3 days!
 I’m not sure 2 weeks would be enough time to experience everything this city has to offer.
-I did quite a bit of research before the trip to decide the best way to use our time.
 Fortunately, we were able to squeeze a lot into this relatively short trip.

-- The San Diego Zoo: The San Diego Zoo is amazing, so it is no surprise that this world famous zoo is one of the top rated attractions in San Diego.
-Of course, the pandas are a highlight, but the polar bear exhibit is probably my favorite!
+The San Diego Zoo is amazing, so it is no surprise that this world famous zoo is one of the top rated attractions in San Diego.
+There are over 3500 animals at the San Diego Zoo, but the polar bear exhibit is probably my favorite!
 This zoo is massive, so I’d suggest allowing at minimum 6 or 7 hours for your visit.

-Whatever you decide to do during your trip to San Diego, its likely that you’ll find more to do than time allows.
+Whatever you decide to do in sunny San Diego, its likely that you’ll find more to do than time allows.
 Of course, that just means you’ll have to plan another trip to this Southern California vacation wonderland!

 This post contains affiliate links for which I make a small commission if you make a purchase.